andrewmilligan/slant/slant/portfolio/projects/data.markdown

 One of the technical challenges of creating this graph&mdash;and on of the things that makes it so visually effective&mdash;was applying a high-pass filter to the two-dimensional histogram.
-In the graph we can see the ghostly paths wherea small number of ants have foraged; in order to prevent this from obfuscating the meaningful data, I applied a progressive alpha gradient to the loweest ranges of the data, making insignificant rarities less visually confusing.
+In the graph we can see the ghostly paths where a small number of ants have foraged; in order to prevent this from obfuscating the meaningful data, I applied a progressive alpha gradient to the lowest ranges of the data, making insignificant rarities less visually confusing.

 {@graph